hwlei888/tic-tac-toe/README.md

 * Three in a line then one win
 * Player One can choose its symbol (Next version)
 * Larger Board (next version)
+* # change the rule of winning with different board

 In version 2